bcgov/nr-rfc-alertauthoring/docs/backend-planning/data_flow.md

 # Overview

-This document identifies how changes to Alert data relate to Common Alerting Protocol Event generation.
+This document identifies how changes to Alert data relate to Common Alerting Protocol (CAP) Event generation.

 The diagrams in this document portray the relationship between specific changes